 WHAT IS SLEEP APNEA?

-HOW DO I RECOGNIZE IF I HAVE SLEEP APNEA?
+HOW DO I KNOW IF I HAVE SLEEP APNEA?

 Even though your snoring may be well-known, it doesn’t automatically mean you have sleep apnea.
 It will be difficult for you to self-diagnose this issue, but if family or friends have mentioned any of the following symptoms, you make take that as an indicator and may want to pursue treatment for sleep apnea.